 The National Center and Grosvenor Center hosted an Early Career workshop June 24-25 for a six early careers in geography education.
 They were involved in an extension project of a current NSF research grant as to how geospatial content and skills can be integrated into pre-service teacher training courses in social studies classes.
 For two days, they worked intensively adding content, technology and pedagogic enrichment to four units.

 On May 13th, the Grosvenor Center and National Center held a strategy meeting at The Meadows Center for Water and the Environment with various STEM researchers and partners from Texas State to develop a large-scale teaching and learning program targeting STEM disciplines.
 The workshop brought together researchers from science education, math education, technology education, engineering education, & geography education.

 (updated May 27, 2015)

 The Grosvenor Center for Geographic Education hosted its 16th Annual Grosvenor Distinguished Lecture this spring.
-The lecturer will be Mr. Jesse Luxton.
-Join us on April 2, 2015 at the Alkek Teaching Theatre at 7:00pm for his lecture.
+The lecturer was Mr. Jesse Luxton.

 (updated April 2015)

 The National Center for Research in Geography Education along with the Department of Geography hosted four delegates from East China Normal University on February 2 to talk about partnerships and future collaboration projects between the two universities.

 The National Center for Research in Geography Education hosted a two day meeting with out-of-state NGS Alliance Coordinators to discuss their role in two of the Center's current major NSF grant projects.
 These projects are GeoProgressions and the DRK-12 RAPID grant.